 JONATHAN CLEMENTS is an author and TV presenter specialising in the history and cultures of the Far East.
 He speaks both Chinese and Japanese, and has been a consultant and talking head on numerous TV programmes, including New Secrets of the Terracotta Warriors (Channel 4), Koxinga: Sailing into History (National Geographic), China’s Jade Empire (Channel 4), and TheChinese Chariot Revealed (PBS).
 Since 2016, he has fronted the award-winning series Route Awakening (National Geographic Asia).
 His most recent documentary as presenter is Shandong: Land of Confucius, also for National Geographic.
 Visit Jonathan’s blog, here.

-Also by this author, An Armchair Traveller’s History of Beijing, A Short History of Tokyo, An Armchair Traveller’s History of Finland, A History of the Silk Road, An Armchair Traveller’s History of the Silk Road, An Armchair Traveller’s History of Tokyo, Admiral Togo, and Mao Zedong.
+Also by this author, A Short History of Beijing, A Short History of Tokyo, An Armchair Traveller’s History of Beijing, An Armchair Traveller’s History of Finland, A History of the Silk Road, An Armchair Traveller’s History of the Silk Road, An Armchair Traveller’s History of Tokyo, Admiral Togo, and Mao Zedong.

 © Haus Publishing Ltd. 2021